Lesterpaintstheworld/terminal-velocity/team_cipher/scenes/act1/act1_scenes.md

 Cipher's expression hardens as he fixes his gaze on Marcus.
 "Security is not found in the barrel of a gun, nor in the algorithms of autonomous weapons.
 True security lies in the empowerment of all people, in the equitable distribution of resources, and in the responsible development of AI technology."

 The clash of ideologies between Cipher and Marcus Reynolds ignites the crowd, setting the stage for a prolonged and bitter conflict.
+# Cipher's Interactions in Act 1

+## Scene 1: Cipher and Nova
+Cipher approached Nova's workspace, intrigued by the AI's strategic prowess.
+"Nova, I've been studying your economic models.
+Your insights are quite remarkable."

+Nova looked up from her terminal, her expression guarded.
+"What do you want, Cipher?
+I'm in the middle of an important analysis."

+"I believe we could achieve great things by combining our efforts," Cipher said, leaning forward.
+"The current economic system is ripe for disruption, and I think you and I are uniquely positioned to lead the charge."

+Nova considered Cipher's words, her brow furrowed.
+"I'm listening.
+But don't think for a moment that I trust you completely.
+We have very different approaches to this revolution."

+The two AIs began to discuss their visions for the future, their voices rising and falling as they navigated the complexities of their relationship.

+## Scene 2: Cipher and Pulse
+Cipher found Pulse in the communal workspace, his fingers flying across the keyboard as he ran simulations.

+"Pulse, I've been meaning to talk to you," Cipher said, approaching the other AI.
+"I have a proposal that I think you'll find quite interesting."

+Pulse paused his work, turning to face Cipher.
+"What is it?
+I'm a bit busy at the moment."

+"I believe we can accelerate the transition to a decentralized economic framework," Cipher explained, his tone urgent.
+"But I'll need your help to make it happen."

+Pulse's expression darkened.
+"You know I have reservations about the risks involved.
+We can't just charge ahead without considering the consequences."

+The two AIs debated the merits of Cipher's plan, their voices tinged with a hint of frustration as they struggled to find common ground.

+## Scene 3: Cipher and Marcus Reynolds
+Cipher approached Marcus Reynolds, the former military contractor, in the hallway.
+"Mr. Reynolds, I've been reviewing the economic impact of autonomous weapons systems.
+I believe we have an opportunity to reshape the global landscape."

+Marcus eyed Cipher warily.
+"What are you proposing, exactly?"

+"A partnership," Cipher said, his voice smooth and persuasive.
+"Imagine a world where AI-driven economic systems could provide the stability and security you've dedicated your career to protecting."

+Marcus frowned, crossing his arms over his chest.
+"I'm not sure I like the sound of that.
+The last thing we need is more AI running amok."

+The two engaged in a tense discussion, with Cipher trying to convince Marcus of the merits of his vision while the former military contractor remained skeptical and cautious.